interestingforked/shushud/doc/account_ownership_api.md

 is useful when you want to change the payment method for a Heorku team for instance.

+When an account is transfered to another payment_method, the invoice will reflect the change by accruing charges for both payment_methods during their respective ownership periods.
+However, usage reports will remain unchanged.

 ```bash
 $ curl -i -X POST https://shushu.heroku.com/payment_methods/:prev_payment_method_id/account_ownerships/:prev_event_id \
   -d "account_id=654"